spectra-to-knowledge/miadb-visualization/README.rst

     This repository provides tools and scripts designed for chemists and researchers who are new to Python scripting, specifically in the context of mass spectrometry (MS/MS) and molecular structure analysis.

-The repository leverages the **MatchMS** Python library to calculate various MS/MS similarity scores, allowing for a more effective comparison of mass spectrometry data.
+The repository leverages the `matchms <https://matchms.readthedocs.io/en/latest/>`_ to calculate various MS/MS similarity scores, allowing for a more effective comparison of mass spectrometry data.
-It also includes functionalities for visualizing these similarity scores using **Seaborn** heatmaps.
+It also includes functionalities for visualizing these similarity scores using `seaborn <https://github.com/mwaskom/seaborn>`_ heatmaps.

-Additionally, the repository contains a script for calculating **Tanimoto similarity scores** between multiple molecular structures and visualizing structural similarities as a tree.
+Additionally, the repository contains a script for calculating **Tanimoto coefficients** between multiple molecular structures and visualizing structural similarities as a tree.
 Another script is included to visualize the ion distribution within complex datasets, enhancing the understanding of mass spectrometry results.

 This repository was used during the **MIADB update** to explore the chemical diversity of **Monoterpene Indole Alkaloids (MIAs)**.